Race to vaccinate older Americans advances in many states - WTMJ

 “We really haven’t changed much, everybody’s still being cautious,” she said.
 “But as one of my friends says, knowing you’re not going to die makes you feel better.”

-Associated Press Writer Kelli Kennedy in Miami and other AP journalists across the U.S contributed to this report.
+Associated Press writers Kelli Kennedy in Miami and Andrew Dalton in Los Angeles contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.